Aman34772/devTinder/homework.md

 install jsonwebtoken
-In login api,after email and password validation, create a jwt token and send it to user inside the cookie read the cookies inside your profile API and find the logged in user
+In login api,after email and password validation, create a jwt token and send it to user inside the cookie read the cookies inside your profile API and find the logged in user userAuth Middleware
+Add the userAuth middleware in profile API and a new send ConnectionRequest API Set the expiry of JWT token and cookies to 7 days

+create userSchema methods to getJWT() create userSchema method to comparepassword(passwordInputByUser)

+- Explore tinder APIs
+- Create a list of all APIs you can think of in devTinder
+- Group multiple routes under respective routers
+- Read documentation for express.Router
+- Create routes folder for managing auth, profile, requests routers
+- Create authRouter, profileRouter, requestRouter
+- Import these routers in app.js